AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 Calendar lastModified = (Calendar) asset.getMetadata("cq:lastModified");
 ```

-### Read Sling Resource properties {#read-sling-resource-properties}
+### Read [!DNL Sling] [!DNL Resource] properties {#read-sling-resource-properties}

-When properties are stored in locations (properties or relative resources) where the AEM APIs (Page, Asset) cannot directly access, the Sling Resources and ValueMaps can be used to obtain the data.
+When properties are stored in locations (properties or relative resources) where the AEM APIs (Page, Asset) cannot directly access, the [!DNL Sling] Resources and ValueMaps can be used to obtain the data.

 ```java
 ValueMap properties = resource.getValueMap();